-Recently, capital markets have experienced a period of unprecedented instability that may severely hinder our ability to raise capital within the time periods needed or on terms we consider acceptable, if at all.
+The unpredictability of the capital markets may severely hinder our ability to raise capital within the time periods needed or on terms we consider acceptable, if at all.
 Moreover, if we fail to advance one or more of our current product candidates to later-stage clinical trials, successfully commercialize one or more of our product candidates, or acquire new product candidates for development, we may have difficulty attracting investors that might otherwise be a source of additional financing.

-In the current economic environment, our need for additional capital and limited capital resources may force us to accept financing terms that could be significantly more dilutive to existing stockholders than if we were raising capital when the capital markets were more stable.
+Our need for additional capital and limited capital resources may force us to accept financing terms that could be significantly dilutive to existing stockholders.
 To the extent that we raise additional capital by issuing equity securities, our stockholders may experience dilution.
 In addition, we may grant future investors rights superior to those of our existing stockholders.
 If we raise additional funds through collaborations and licensing arrangements, it may be necessary to relinquish some rights to our technologies, product candidates or products, or grant licenses on terms that are not favorable to us.
 If we raise additional funds by incurring debt, we could incur significant interest expense and become subject to covenants in the related transaction documentation that could affect the manner in which we conduct our business.

-Clinical trials are very expensive, time-consuming, and difficult to design and implement.
+\ Clinical trials are very expensive, time-consuming, and difficult to design and implement.